What Is Paranoia?

-If you or someone you love seems to be losing touch with reality, a doctor or mental health professional is the best place to start.
-But if you can still tell that your thoughts aren’t reasonable, there are things you can do to help.
+If you feel that you’re losing touch with reality, a doctor or mental health professional is the best place to start.
+Because you can still tell that your thoughts aren’t reasonable, there are things you can do to help.

-After that, believe it or not, it can help to talk to yourself about paranoid thoughts.
-Of course, this only works while you can still tell that your thoughts are not reasonable.
+After that, it can actually help to talk to yourself about paranoid thoughts.
+This works only while you can still tell that your thoughts are not reasonable.
 Keep it realistic.
-Instead of thinking to yourself “I’m crazy,” or “I’m paranoid,” try something like: “I’m worried about something that’s highly unlikely to be true.”
+Instead of thinking to yourself “I’m crazy” or “I’m paranoid,” try something like: “I’m worried about something that’s highly unlikely to be true.”

 Even if you don’t have a mental illness, if your paranoid or irrational thoughts get in the way of doing things you want to do, talk to a social worker, psychologist, or psychiatrist.
-It may be that talk therapy or some kind of medication could help you feel better.
+Talk therapy or some kind of medication could help you feel better.

 Often, people who feel paranoid don’t get treatment because they don’t realize their thoughts are unrealistic.
 If you’re worried about a friend or family member, talk to a health professional or use a resource such as the National Alliance on Mental Illness (www.nami.org, 800-950-NAMI) or the Substance Abuse and Mental Health Services Administration (www.samhsa.gov/find-treatment, 800-662-HELP).